 Here at Mountain House, we contend (and we have a feeling our blog readers will agree) that some of the very best the United States has to offer can only be appreciated on foot, away from roads and cities amid the country’s sweeping wilderness landscapes.

-Here we’ve pulled together our roundup of the best hiking trails in the U.S.—that is, our roundup for today, because if you ask us tomorrow we may well be swapping in other equally praiseworthy routes.
+Here, we’ve pulled together our roundup of the best hiking trails in the U.S.—that is, our roundup for today, because if you ask us tomorrow we may well be swapping in other equally praiseworthy routes such as any of these amazing hiking views.
 When it comes to top-grade trails, a Top Ten list seems woefully inadequate—but like our loyal Mountain House-scarfing wilderness warriors, we like to rise to a challenge.
 So take a gander at what we consider the best hikes (or at least some of the best hikes) in the country, and let us know in the Comments section which ones you think downright blasphemous to have left off!

 It may be a little arbitrary, but we’re excluding officially designated National Scenic Trails from this list—our only reasoning really being that you could easily populate most or all of this list with these long-distance stunners.
 So consider this note a shout-out to the rhododendron tunnels of the Appalachian Trail, the one-two Sierran/Cascadian punch of the Pacific Crest Trail—plus the hidden wonders of less-celebrated odysseys, from the rustic glacial landscapes of America’s Dairyland on the Ice Age Trail to the subtropical swamps and palmettoed pinewoods of the Florida Trail.